By Dallas Stevens

 Knuff magazine holders are the perfect way to store those awkward items like freezer bags, cling wrap, and parchment paper.
 You can even mount them yourself to free up drawer space and keep everything you need close at hand.

-If you don't have very much storage in your pantry, these built-ins using Billy bookshelves are the perfect way to elevate your pantry.
+If you don't have very much storage in your pantry, these built-ins using Billy bookshelves are the perfect way to maximize your pantry space.
 They're not too deep, so they don't extend into too much of your space, but they make amazing use of an empty wall.

 Ikea products are perfect if you love that Scandinavian, minimalist, or modern style, but they don't always appeal to the modern-farmhouse aesthetic.
 But with a bit of elbow grease, you can turn simple Bekväm shelves into rustic spice racks.